 In this variation, called Double Decker, we duplicate every disk to create a stack of 2n disks with two of each size as shown in Figure 2.
-For convenience of notation, we will consider (only for this variation) that a stack of height n has 2n disks.
+For convenience of notation, we will consider (only for this variant) that a stack of height n has 2n disks.

-Figure 2.
-Double Decker for n = 3, suggested in (Graham et al., 1989).
+Fig. 2.
+Double Decker for n = 3, suggested in [3].